Route 666: The Devil’s Highway

 A Girl in a White Dress

 Surely one of the most famous of all the reported activity along this road has to be the girl in a white dress.
-A typical event would have a driver notice a young woman in the middle of nowhere in the middle of the night.
+Described in Weird U.S. by Mark Moran, a driver notice a young woman in the middle of nowhere in the middle of the night.
 Once the driver stops to offer assistance, the girl vanishes into thin air.

 Strange Disappearances on the Devil’s Highway

 There are claims that the drivers themselves also disappear into thin air.
-Occasionally personal property or a part of the vehicle are found.
-This isn’t always the case, however.
-A percentage of those who disappear continue to remain missing.
+Occasionally personal property or a part of the vehicle are found along Route 666.
 Other drivers are more fortunate.
-While they do have claims of disappearing en route, they have added that they no recollection of how or when they got to their destination.
+While there are claims of some drivers disappearing en route, they have no recollection of how or when they got to their destination.
 Lateness in these instances varies from several minutes to hours or even days.
-Drivers believe their journey has taken longer than expected, especially when compared to similar journeys taken at other times by other people.
-No rational explanation has been provided.
+Drivers believe their journey has taken longer than expected, especially when compared to similar trips taken at other times by other people.
+No explanation has been provided for the strange disappearances and time loss.

 A Name Change to U.S Route 491